Shooter-06/eCommerce-Team-Project/README.md

 ## As a seller:
 - I can create, delete, update and view my product (4 features).
- -I can check the inventory(the main page with all the products) (1 feature).
+- I can check the inventory(the main page with all the products) (1 feature).
- -I can create, update, delete and view my profile(4 features).
+- I can create, update, delete and view my profile(4 features).
- -I can create, update, delete and view on the reviews/comments on my products(4 features).
+- I can create, update, delete and view on the reviews/comments on my products(4 features).
 -

 ## As a User:
  - I can login, register, delete and logout from mu user account(4 features).